-First off, the bat, chimping halts your flow.
+First off, at the bat, chimping halts your flow.
 Your focus will be broken once you get out of that “trance.”
-People often have a state of trance called “Flow” where their productivity and work quality get significantly better.
+People often have a state of trance called “Flow” where their productivity and work quality gets significantly better.

 By snapping out of your trance to chimp on your image.
 This may seem minuscule, but it leads you to some other problems.